 A spacious and flat campground, so you can pick a perfect spot without feeling cramped or crowded.
 Although there’s a fee to enter the National Recreation Area, camping here is free of charge.

-Located just a short drive from Phoenix, Lost Dutchman State Park provides the perfect getaway for those in the city who don’t have time to venture further afield.
+Just a short drive from Phoenix, Lost Dutchman State Park offers a perfect getaway for those in the city who don’t have time to venture further afield.

 The Lost Dutchman State Park campground has 134 campsites, half of which come with electric and water hookups.
 It is also open year round and welcomes pets.

-While this park is conveniently located in close proximity to the city, it’s also a short drive from the Superstition Mountains, Tonto National Forest, and the trailheads for dozens of exciting hiking trails.
+While this park is conveniently located in close proximity to the city, it’s also a short drive from the Superstition Mountains, Tonto National Forest, and the trailheads for dozens of scenic hiking trails.

-The campground offers visitors the opportunity to camp right among small shade-giving trees directly in front of a gorgeous, white beach of soft sand.
+The campgrounds offer visitors the opportunity to camp right among small shade-giving trees directly in front of a gorgeous, white beach of soft sand.
 You can sit and contemplate the spectacular views out over the glittering waters of the lake to the distant hills beyond.
-Lake camping at its best!
+Arizona lake camping at its best!

 The park does get very busy with boaters during high season, and this location is not for those who want somewhere quiet to chill-out and unwind.
 However, if you and your family want a lively, action-packed holiday, this site could be just what you’re looking for.